runeksvendsen/bachelor-thesis/chapters/TMP_Pre.md

 date: "2020-05-15"
 keywords: [Portfolio compliance, DSL]
 lang: "en"
+reference-section-title: "References"
 ...

 # Introduction

-TODO.
-Nævn:

-* SimCorp's situation
-  * Mange regler og porteføljer
-* "Comprehension syntax"-sprog

-## Motivation

-**TODO:** integrer følgende udkast fra Per Vester omkring SimCorp's motivation for a deltage i projektet:

-***Our Motivation to Participate***
+Companies/institutions that invest money on behalf of customers — hereafter referred to as *institutional investors* — are subject to laws that govern what they are allowed to invest in.
+For example — in order to reduce the risk of monetary loss for pension holders — a law might require that a pension fund invest no more than a certain fraction of its funds in a single business sector (e.g. *agriculture*, *manufacturing*, or *construction*).
+A law of this nature is called a *portfolio compliance rule* because it defines a rule that a given *portfolio* (the set of investments owned by the institutional investor) must comply with.
+A large number of portfolio compliance rules apply to institutional investors, who must keep track of whether or not their investments are in compliance with these rules.

+SimCorp is a *financial software*-company, whose customers include asset managers, banks, national banks, pension funds, sovereign wealth funds and insurance companies[@SimCorpFactSheet].
+Their core software product *SimCorp Dimension* includes — among many other features — the ability to automatically check portfolios against a set of compliance rules.
+This enables institutional investors to spend less time dealing with portfolio compliance rules, as computer software can automatically perform this task of checking portfolios for compliance with rules and regulations.

-*The current way to write complex compliance rules was designed around ten years ago.
-Overall it works well, but experience has shown us that there is room for improvement.*
+Overall, SimCorp's current software solution for portfolio compliance rules works well, but there is room for improvement:

-*In terms of specific challenges in the current implementation, these are the main ones:*
+* From a usability point-of-view, some users prefer being able to type in rules using the keyboard — including e.g. auto-completion.
+SimCorp's current solution does not easily allow for adding this.

-* *Rule fragments are written separately from the compliance rules that use them.
-The intention is to promote the reuse of fragments across rules.
+* When writing compliance rules using SimCorp's software, the rule author can make use of so-called *rule fragments*.
+A rule fragment is a small, re-usable rule condition.
+By combining together many of these  conditions, complex compliance rules can be created without having to write the entire rule from scratch.
+SimCorp's intention is to promote the reuse of rule fragments across compliance rules.
 In reality however, only few fragments are used in more than one rule.
-This leads to a cumbersome process, both upon initial creation and subsequent maintenance.*

-* *Conceptually, fragments are very powerful, but also difficult to master.
-They allow for a lot of logical constructions that do not make sense in a business context.
-A more user-friendly solution with a less steep learning curve will be advantageous.*
+* Conceptually, fragments are very powerful, but also difficult to master.
+They allow for many logical constructions that do not make sense in a business context.
+SimCorp would like a more user-friendly solution with a less steep learning curve.

-* *From a usability point-of-view, some users prefer to be able to type in rules using the keyboard including e.g. auto completion.
-Our current solution does not easily allow for adding this.*

-*The team of testers, developers and product management behind Compliance Manager has been very stable throughout the years.
-We see this as a great opportunity to get fresh eyes on our solution that can give us new inspiration and let us benefit from some of the latest technological advancements.*

-*Finally, we see the collaboration as a good way to get more ITU students to see SimCorp as an attractive place to work after graduation.*

-## Scope
+# Scope

-The scope of the project is to design, and implement in Haskell, a domain-specific language (DSL) for expressing portfolio compliance rules.
-The basis for this DSL is the *Comprehension syntax*-language[1].
+The scope of this project is to design, and implement in Haskell, a domain-specific language (DSL) for expressing portfolio compliance rules.
 The DSL must support at least the six rules listed in [Compliance rule examples](#compliance-rule-examples), which are representative of the more complex rules in use, but we do not strive to cover all rules used in practice.
+In addition, the DSL will use concepts from *functional programming*, with the aim of promoting the re-use of rule fragments through maximizing *composability* (see \ref{composability}).

 # Background

 ## Portfolio compliance

-Companies/institutions that invest money on behalf of customers — hereafter referred to as *institutional investors* — are subject to laws that govern what they are allowed to invest in.
-For example, a law might require that a pension fund invest no more than a certain fraction of its funds in the bonds of companies belonging to a single business sector — e.g. *the value of bonds from companies in agriculture may not exceed 5% of the value of total assets*.
-A large number of these *portfolio compliance rules* apply to institutional investors, who must keep track of whether or not their investments comply with these rules.
+* Law: e.g., UCITS

 ### Terms